Ankit0592/Masterbot/DESIGN.md

   [E2] User does not want to create a new bug.
 In this case bot conversation terminates.<br>
   [E3] User wants to assign the issue to some other developer (other than the ones suggested by bot).
 In this case the issue is created without any assignee.<br>

-2. Use Case 2:Status change updates (This use case demonstrates how our bot can notify relevant team members about status changes on the tasks they are working on)
+2. Use Case 2: Status change updates (This use case demonstrates how our bot can notify relevant team members about status changes on the tasks they are working on)

     Preconditions: None

     Main:<br> [S1] Developer changes the status of an issue from “Dev in Progress” to “Completed”.<br>[S2] Bot receives notification from Jira about this event.<br>[S3] Bot sends message about this to relevant team members on Slack.

     Sub flows: (Sudipto and Pavneet are working on TEST-1234)

     [S1] Sudipto changes the status of TEST-1234 from “Dev in Progress” to “Completed”.<br>
     [S2] Bot sends notification to both Sudipto and Pavneet: UPDATE TEST-1234 has been marked as ‘Completed’ by Sudipto.

 ## Design Sketches